Acoustic Lateral Recoil Force and Stable Lift of Anisotropic Particles

 \section{Example: Sorting of blood cells}

-We briefly discuss potential application of the acoustic lateral force and lift for acoustic sorting of particles with different anisotropies: e.g., near-spherical leukocytes (white blood cells) and spheroid erythrocytes (red blood cells).
-The separation of red blood cell via standard acoustic methods is challenging \cite{Urbansky2017Dec}, and most methods of acoustic or microfluidic sorting of particles involve the size and material parameters but not the shapes \cite{Fan2022Sep,Rufo2022Apr,Wu2019Jun,Olofsson2020}.
+We briefly discuss a potential application of the acoustic lateral force and lift for acoustic sorting of particles with different shapes~\cite{Khan2024MicrosystNanoeng}.
+As a proof-of-principle demonstration, we choose the common blood cell separation scenario \cite{Urbansky2017Dec}, namely the separation of near-spherical leukocytes (white blood cells) and axisymmetric erythrocytes (red blood cells).
+This section serves only as a conceptual illustration of the acoustic shape-based sorting; the current prevalent methods of acoustic or microfluidic sorting of particles are based on their size and material parameters \cite{Fan2022Sep,Rufo2022Apr,Wu2019Jun,Olofsson2020, Ali2024Sep}.

 The main idea is depicted in Fig.~\ref{fig:lift_separation}(a).
 An acoustic wave propagates along the microchannel containing red and white blood cells.
 It produces lateral forces (with different signs for different orientations) on the red blood cells due to their elongated shapes, while spherical white blood cells experience only the longitudinal pressure force.
-The three-channel geometry used in microfluidic systems implements the sorting, as shown in Fig.~\ref{fig:lift_separation}(b).
+The three-channel geometry, often used in microfluidic systems, may be used to implement the sorting, as shown in Fig.~\ref{fig:lift_separation}(b).

 We calculate acoustic force and torque exerted by a plane wave incident on a red blood cell submerged in blood plasma.
 The red blood cell geometry is modelled as a biconcave solid disc described by the implicit equation from~\cite{Evans1972Oct}.
 The size and shape parameters are taken from the table in \cite{silva}.
 The acoustic and mechanical parameters of erythrocytes and blood plasma are taken from~\cite{Gupta2018Apr, Dulinska2006Mar}.
 For simplicity, we neglect thermoviscous effects.